tlevine/www.thomaslevine.com/content/!/hip-data-nonsense/index.md

 I'll define "data science" by relating it to "statistics" and to software engineering.
 Let's start with the comparison with "statistics".

+#### "Data science" and "statistics"
+The statistical methods used in "data science" and "big data" seem quite unsophisticated compared to those used in "statistics".

+Often, it's just search.
+For example, the data team at [La Nación]() showed me how they're acquiring loads of documents and allowing journalists to search them.
+I'm sure that they'll eventually start doing crude quantitative analyses on the overall document sets, but even the search has already been valuable.

+The quantitative analyses that do happen are still quite simple.
+Consider the FourSquare checkin analyses that a couple people from FourSquare showed at DataGotham.
+It was mostly scatterplots of checkins on top of a map and sometimes played over time.
+They touched on the models they were using to guess the location to which someone wanted to check in, but the main points of their talks were the knowledge that we gain by looking at checkin histories, and these simple plots were more helpful for conveying this.

+These "data" fields are more concerned about consuming and practically applying gobs of data than they are about modeling the data.

+#### "Data science" and "software engineering"
+The products of "software engineering" tend to be tools, and the products of "data science" tend to be knowledge.
+I've broken that distinction into some technical components.
+Nota bene: These components exaggerate the differences.

+**Realtime v. batch**: If something is "realtime", it is the result of "software engineering"; "data science" is always batch.
+(Let's avoid worrying too much about what "realtime" means.
+I happen to take "realtime" to mean push rather than pull, but this claim should work for any reasonable definition of "realtime".)

+**Organization**: "Data scientists" are embedded within organizations that have questions about data (typically about their own data, though that depends on how we think of ownership).
+Consider any hip web startup with a large database.
+"Software engineers", on the other hand, make products to be used by other organizations or by other departments within a large organization.
+Consider any hip web startup ever.
+Also consider some teams within large companies; I know someone who worked at Google as a "software engineer" to write code for packaging ChromeBooks.

 ### Conflating "data science" and "big data"
 Some people conflate "data science" and "big data".
 For some definitions of